marcus-o/real_time_rfsoc_phase_correction/readme.md

 3. build the Vitis HLS ip: for each subfolder in the vitis_hls folder:
 - in a console, change the working directory to the subfolder
-- to make a vitis_hls console, run (for unix there will be a similar command):
+- to make a vitis_hls console, run (for unix there will be a similar shell script):
 ```
 (xilinx install folder)\Vitis_HLS\2022.1\settings64.bat
 ```